kiytang/epicodus/README.md

 - normailize.css
 	To demonstrate one of the many uses of this file, I will base my example by using unordered-list.
 Some browsers will use margin to push an unordered list off the edge the page, whilst others may use padding.
 For the purpose of consistency, Normalize will set everything up to use either margin or padding.

-- Foundation small grid system:
+- Foundation's small grid system:
 Foundation consists of a default 12 grid system.
-The simplest way to set up a grid system is by creating a <div> tag with class of row.
+The simplest way to set up a grid system is by creating a div tag with class of row.
 Each row consists of 12 columns, so we are able to create as many instances as possible so long as the total amounts to 12.

 Example:
 ```sh